Are you a self-employed Uber driver, or do you run a rideshare business as a second job?

 - One lender may use the lowest of the income figures for the last two years.

 - Others will average the two years income or take 120% of the lowest year’s income.

 Many full-time and part-time workers operate a rideshare business on the side to supplement their normal income.

-This could be through any number of platforms outside of Uber including Ola, GoCatch, Lyft or Shebah.
+This could be through many platforms outside of Uber, including Ola, GoCatch, Lyft or Shebah.

 Drivers normally operate as sole traders and generally don’t work more than 60 hours per week.